emily1618/Data-Portfolio/CHEATSHEET/README.md

 LIKE This allows you to perform operations similar to using WHERE and =, but for cases when you might not know exactly what you are looking for.
   -  frequently used with %
   -  % is a wildcard, eg: `WHERE name LIKE %google%` is any characters, then contain the text 'google', then any characters after
-  -  if name column is first name space last name, to get last name start with any letter, use `WHERE table.name_column LIKE '% A%'`
+  -  if name column is first name space last name, to get the last name start with any letter, use `WHERE table.name_column LIKE '% A%'`

 IN This allows you to perform operations similar to using WHERE and =, but for more than one condition.
   - like OR, but cleaner